 Guideline and Technical Basis

-PSS systems are used to minimize real power oscillations by rapidly adjusting the field of the generator to dampen the low-frequency oscillations.
+PSS systems are used to minimize real power oscillations by rapidly adjusting the field of the generator to damp the low-frequency oscillations.

-It is necessary for large numbers of PSS devices to be in operation in the Western Interconnection to provide the required system damping while still allowing for some of these units to be out of service whenever necessary.
+It is necessary for large numbers of PSS devices to be in operation in the Western Interconnection to provide the required system damping while allowing for some units to be out of service whenever necessary.

 Mandate to Install a PSS

 Nothing in this Regional Reliability Standard (RSS) should be construed to require installation of a PSS solely because a PSS is not currently installed as of the Effective Date of this RRS.
-Rather, installation is only mandated on the occurrence of either of the triggering events described in Requirement R4, Bullet 1 or Bullet 2, after the Effective Date of the RRS.
+Rather, installation is only mandated on the occurrence of either triggering event described in Requirement R4, Bullet 1 or Bullet 2, after the Effective Date of the RRS.

 It should be noted that a PSS is neither Transmission nor generation.